Yandex Cloud

 • Max connections Management console API CLI Terraform

 The minimum value is 1.
-The maximum and default values depend on the selected host class and the formula:
+The maximum and default values depend on the selected host class and are calculated as follows:

 200 × <number_of_vCPUs_per_host>

-Hosts with guaranteed vCPU share under 100% (burstable) use the fixed maximum value of 200.
+Hosts with a guaranteed vCPU share below 100% (burstable) use the fixed maximum value of 200.

 • Max locks per transaction Management console API CLI Terraform

-Maximum number of objects that can be locked by a single transaction.
-Individual transactions can lock more objects if the locks of all transactions fit in the lock table.
+Average number of objects that can be locked by a single transaction.
+Individual transactions can lock more objects as long as the total number of objects locked by all transactions fits in the lock table.

 • Max logical replication workers Management console